What to Do When Your Toilet is Blocked: A Step-by-Step Guide

 The tools you’ll need

-Before we start it’s important to have these tools handy:
+Before we start, it’s essential to have these tools in your arsenal:

 - Rubber Gloves